e18e/e18e/docs/guide/advocacy.md

 ## Coordinating Issues

 Many repositories prefer discussing potential changes in an issue before they can fully review a pull request.
-Unless a repository maintainer has explicitly indicated a willingness to bypass issue practices, stick with their normal flow of filing an issue and fully filling out the most applicable issue template.
+Unless a repository maintainer has explicitly indicated a willingness to bypass issue practices, stick with their normal flow and fully fill out the most applicable issue template if they prefer an issue to be filed ahead of any PRs.
 [Explaining Changes](#explaining-changes) covers the common information you'll want to include.

 ### Umbrella e18e Tracking